What’s Happening In North San Rafael

 * Terra Linda High School, not shown on map, is undergoing a major remodeling project and is estimated to be under construction from June 2024 - August 2029.
 This construction site will coincide with the Northgate Town Square Re-development construction.

-This is over 1,900 units within less than one square mile.
+The anticipated projects will result in over 1,900 units within less than one square mile.
 RGM agrees that housing is vital but how much is too much in one area?
 This does not include any additional projects that may be coming down the pike nor does it include smaller housing projects under 20 units.

 The City of San Rafael is mandated by the state to build 3,220 new residences during 2023–2031.
 Suburban Terra Linda comprises only about 14% of San Rafael’s total square miles and is surrounded primarily by single-lane roads.
 Unlike downtown San Rafael there is no overall comprehensive development plan for Terra Linda.
 Regardless, Terra Linda is currently targeted to absorb approximately 57% of the state’s mandated Regional Housing Needs Allocation (RHNA).
 Disproportionate and unplanned growth can overburden a community in negative ways.